quarto-dev/netlify-plugin-quarto/README.md

   You can also specify a particular version, such as `0.9.629`.

+  This option is also controlled by the environment variable `QUARTO_VERSION`.
+  If present, this environment variable takes precedence over the input value.

 * `cmd`

   By default, `cmd` has value `render`, which renders a quarto project in the top-level